bigin/Scriptor/README.md

 ### Install Requirements
 - PHP 7 (Recommend PHP 7.1).
-However, it will also work with PHP 5.6, bit it has not been tested yet.
+However, it will also work with PHP 5.6, but it has not been tested yet.
 - Write permission has to be granted into the complete `data/` directory except `data/config` folder.

 ### Installing from zip